stacksjs/stacks/README.md

 Develop beautiful, reactive, composable UIs without learning a new set of languages.
 HTML, CSS, and minimal JavaScript—that's all you need to dive in now! _Or TypeScript ✌🏼_

 > _A true rapid application development framework for all Full Stack needs.
-Next-level & deep DX._
+Next-level simplicity & helpful DX._

 ## Get Started